Whatever you do, do it for the Lord

 Our picnic is usually held on the third Sunday in August, with planning beginning earlier in the summer.
-Click on any image to activate the slide show.
+Click on any image to start a slide show.
+Use your arrow keys to navigate.

 Several men and women from the Parish initiated a volleyball night in the school gymnasium that takes place every Monday night beginning at 7.30.

 This is a fun activity that includes keeping score and bragging rights.
 This activity is open to young adults and more veteran ones so bring good footwear, knee support, if you need any, and your best bumps and spikes and join in on the fun.

 Volunteer Parish Mailings